jEnbuska/none-dux/README.md

 ## Older browsers
-When nonedux code is run on browsers that do not support **es6 Proxy** the internal logic is different
+When nonedux code is run on browsers that do not support **es6 Proxy** the internal logic is implemented differently

 ###### Next performance improvement examples and warnings, apply only to older browsers